Ozuna's 2-run homer in 8th powers Braves past Dodgers 5-3 – KION546

 TRAINER’S ROOM

-Dodgers: RHP Daniel Hudson’s torn left anterior cruciate ligament was confirmed, ending his season.
-Hudson’s knee buckled in the eighth inning of Friday night’s 4-1 win over the Braves as he reacted to a dribbler hit by Acuña.
+Dodgers: Hudson’s torn left anterior cruciate ligament was confirmed, ending his season.
 Hudson’s recovery is expected to take six to nine months. … Alberto was activated from the paternity list and OF Stefen Romero was designated for assignment as a roster space was cleared for White.

-Braves: OF Eddie Rosario (blurred vision, swelling in right retina) was assigned to Triple-A Gwinnett for a rehab assignment.
-Rosario was placed on the IL on April 25 and he was expected to play in Saturday night’s game in Nashville.
+Braves: Acuña will be checked after fouling a ball off his left foot in the third inning.
+Guillermo Heredia was a late-game defensive replacement for Acuña.
+Snitker said Acuña’s foot was “really sore.
+We’ll see.” … OF Eddie Rosario (blurred vision, swelling in right retina) had one hit with two strikeouts in his first rehab assignment game with Triple-A Gwinnett.

 UP NEXT